Inflectra/rapise-documentation/docs/Manuals/kb.md

 ### <a onclick="return RegisterKbClick('KB416', 'WPF Calendar and DatePicker')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB416.aspx">KB416</a> WPF Calendar and DatePicker

 It is tricky do deal with WPF calendar control.
-Here we introduce a number of supplementatry functions to copy in your project and use to modify and read  Calendar and DatePicker data.
+Here we introduce a number of supplementary functions to copy in your project and use to modify and read  Calendar and DatePicker data.

 ### <a onclick="return RegisterKbClick('KB415', 'Is it Possible to Automate an iOS App Store App using Rapise?')" target="_blank"  href="https://www.inflectra.com/Support/KnowledgeBase/KB415.aspx">KB415</a> Is it Possible to Automate an iOS App Store App using Rapise?